bnowack/scss-watcher/README.md

     php vendor/bnowack/scss-watcher/scripts/watch.php --path=src --bin=/usr/bin/sass

-The "bin" parameter is optional, for cases when auto-detection does not find the sass binary.
+The "bin" parameter is optional.
+It can be used when auto-detection cannot find the sass binary.
+On Windows machines the command usually looks like this:

+    php vendor/bnowack/scss-watcher/scripts/watch.php --path=src --bin=C:\Ruby\bin\sass

 ### License